Silver Dollar Speedway

 -

-FOR IMMEDIATE RELEASE / Silver Dollar Speedway Tickets For the 71st Gold Cup are Available to Renew CHICO, Calif., Oct 15, 2024…Starting today, fans who purchased a four-day ticket package from this year’s previous Gold Cup, will get the opportunity to renew those same...more
+FOR IMMEDIATE RELEASE / Silver Dollar Speedway Gold Cup 72 Ticket Renewal Starts Now CHICO, Calif., October 1, 2025…Fans who purchased a four-day ticket package from this year’s previous Gold Cup, will get the opportunity to renew those same seats for next year’s 72nd...more

 Hirst Repeats at Tyler Wolf Memorial